RyoKosaka/HelloDrum-arduino-Library/README.md

     HelloDrumMUX mux(2,3,4,0);//D2, D3, D4, A0

     //Please name your piezo.
-    //The piezo named snare is connected to the A0 pin HelloDrum snare(0);
+    //The piezo named snare is connected to MUX 0 pin HelloDrum snare(0);

     //Setting